Food Bank & Commodities

 Q: What is the commodities program?

-A: The commodities program, formally titled The Emergency Food Assistance Program, or TEFAP, provides free USDA commodity foods to low-income households throughout Kansas.
-TEFAP food is shipped five to six times per year to participating organizations for distribution.
+A: The commodities program, also known as The Emergency Food Assistance Program, or TEFAP, provides free USDA commodity foods to low-income households throughout Kansas.
+TEFAP food is shipped (typically) monthly to participating organizations for distribution.
+TEFAP distributions vary each month and contain non-perishable, refrigerated and frozen items.

 Who do I contact if I have more questions?